zold-io/blog.zold.io/pages/wanted.md

 There is no particular order.
 You will get **256 ZLD** for each published article.

-* How fast Zold is comparing to other cryptocurrencies?

 * What are the pros and cons of our key competitors, like Bitcoin, Ethereum, Nano, IOTA, etc.?

 * Who makes the decision of updating Bitcoin software?